PaulWebster/RadioFrance/README.md

 - If things are not working then enable Debug logging for this plugin via LMS/Settings/Advanced/Logging interface, repeat the problem and then check the LMS logs.

 ## Version History
+**0.1.15 17-Oct-2018
+Experimental support for France Inter (can be disabled in settings)

 **0.1.14 16-Oct-2018

 Show (optionally) the duration of the song (thanks to philippe_44 for the key two lines of code).
 If you enable/disable this then wait for one track before it takes effect